craftercms/docs/source/site-administrators/studio/user-interface-configuration.rst

 |

-Here's the  ``Audience Targeting`` configuration out of the box for a site created using the Website Editorial blueprint:
+Here's the  ``Audience Targeting`` configuration out of the box for a project created using the Website Editorial blueprint:

 .. code-block:: xml
    :caption: **Audience Targeting - ui.xml**